 3. Pay the Required Fees

 Aside from your program fee, there are multiple fees you may need to pay during the application process.
 One is the Student and Exchange Visitor Information System (SEVIS) I-901 fee and it must be paid to the Department of Homeland Security (DHS).
-Depending on the program or your sponsor, this fee may or may not be a part of your program fee, so be sure to check with your Responsibility Officer.
+Depending on the program or your sponsor, this fee may or may not be a part of your program fee, so be sure to check with your Responsible Officer.

 The other fees include a nonimmigrant visa application processing fee and a visa issuance fee; both can be paid at the US embassy in your home country.
 You do not need to pay these fees if your program is sponsored by the Department of State, US Agency for International Development (USAID), or a US government-funded educational and cultural exchange program.